lettercms/lettercms/README.md

 Please read [CONTRIBUTING.md](https://github.com/lettercms/lettercms) for details on our code of conduct, and the process for submitting pull requests to us.

+Join to our [Discord Server](https://discord.gg/XxYCqGZsvT) to be part of this project.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/lettercms/lettercms/tags).